KDE/digikam-doc/image_editor/decorate_tools.rst

 Insert Text
 -----------

-The digiKam **Insert Text** is a tool for adding text to an image.
+The digiKam **Insert Text** tool adds text to an image.

-This is a handy tool as it lets you add formatted text easily to an image wherever you want, at several places when needed.
+This is a handy tool as it lets you add formatted text easily to an image wherever you want, even at several places if needed.

 .. figure:: images/editor_insert_text.webp
     :alt: